algotradeX/atx-core-hera/README.md

-# atx-core-assistant
+# atx-core-hera
+🌟 Hera (aka atx-core-assistant) : Core service that acts as assistant to all other core services.
+It reads messages from Iris by subscribing to the event store.

+### Features
+1. Handle multi-signal to uni-signal generation.
-Atx-core-assistant that handles signal to draft generation
+2. Handle signal to draft generation.